ejdostal/Data_projects_TripleTen/04_Superstore_ReturnRate_project_ README.md

 The same two datasets from Project 3 were also used for this analysis:

-`Orders` : Each row corresponds to a unique order placed at the Superstore
+`Orders`: Each row corresponds to a unique order placed at the Superstore
 - `Row ID`
 - `Order ID`
 - `Order Date`
 - `Ship Mode`
 - `Customer ID`
 - `Customer Name`
-- `'Segment'`
+- `Segment`
 - `Country / Region`
 - `City`
 - `State`